nodejs/node/doc/api/crypto.md

 `ERR_CRYPTO_ECDH_INVALID_PUBLIC_KEY` error when `otherPublicKey` lies outside of the elliptic curve.
-Since `otherPublicKey` is usually supplied from a remote user over an insecure network, its recommended for developers to handle this exception accordingly.
+Since `otherPublicKey` is usually supplied from a remote user over an insecure network, be sure to handle this exception accordingly.

 ### `ecdh.generateKeys([encoding[, format]])`
 <!-- YAML